 When dealing with microarrays, almost always one will deal with values which have been transformed by taking the logarithm to the base of 2.
 The reason is, that by logging the data, the data becomes roughly normally distributed (Gauss shaped), which then allows using tests, like student’s t-test, making assumption about standard deviations etc..
 Unlogged data is almost always NOT normally distributed, meaning t-tests are NOT applicable (even though they might still perform reasonably well).
 Thus, a difference of 1 unit means a two-fold increase or decrease in expression.

-Often data is not represented as treatment value and control value, but instead of M and A. Here, M stands for treatment-control (on the log scale, being a division on the normal scale), and A stands for (treatment+ control)/2.
+Often data is not represented as treatment value and control value, but instead of M and A. Here, M stands for treatment minus control (on the log scale, being a division on the normal scale), and A stands for (treatment plus control)/2.
 So M is a measure of your treatment effect and A of the expression level of that gene.

-(Actually another reason for using M and A values is that it is easier to see if values deviate from the zero line as if they were deviating from a line with a slope of one.)
+(Actually another reason for using M and A values is that it is easier to see if values deviate from the zero line as if they were deviating from a line with a slope of one.
+Please see Figure 1)